Last Updated on February 19, 2025 by pg@petergamma.org

 „I have no reason to doubt about the diagnosis my predecessor gave to you“

-he stops talking to you
+He stops talking to his patient

-„Ah, does this treatment exist as well?“
+„Ah, this treatment exist as well?“

 Since is after all not the patient who is to blame?